Ryan-gomezzz/soyl-website/README.md

    - Go to Project Settings → API
    - Copy your `Project URL` (this is `SUPABASE_URL`)
    - Copy your `service_role` key (this is `SUPABASE_SERVICE_ROLE_KEY` - keep it secret!)
-   - Go to Project Settings → Database
+   - Go to Project Settings → Database → Connection String
+   - **IMPORTANT**: Select "Session pooler" (not "Direct connection") for production deployments
+     - Direct connection (port 5432) only works with IPv6 networks
+     - Session pooler (port 6543) works with IPv4 networks (Vercel, Render, etc.)
-   - Copy the connection string under "Connection string" → "URI" (this is `DATABASE_URL`)
+   - Copy the connection string with `?pgbouncer=true` parameter (this is `DATABASE_URL`)

 3. **Create Storage Bucket**
    - Go to Storage in your Supabase dashboard